-- remove from his property all garbage that may contain Chametz. - check the pockets and cuffs of any unlaundered clothing and coats. - seal and mark all locations included in Mechirat Chametz. - clean jewelry rings, then Kasher them by pouring boiling water over them.
+- store any Chametz for Friday and Shabbat in a secure location. - remove from his property all garbage that may contain Chametz. - check the pockets and cuffs of any unlaundered clothing and coats. - seal and mark all locations included in Mechirat Chametz.